 Parc des Princes has remained the home stadium of Paris Saint-Germain since 1974, despite the building of the much larger Stade de France.
 Before the opening of the Stade de France in 1998, it was also the home stadium of the French football and rugby national teams.

-Paris Saint-Germain Football Club, commonly abbreviated as PSG, is Paris football club.
-PSG is the football section of Paris Saint-Germain omnisports.
+Paris Saint-Germain Football Club, commonly abbreviated PSG, is Paris soccer team.
+PSG is the soccer section of Paris Saint-Germain omnisports.
 Present since the 1974-1975 season, the club trains at the Camp des Loges in Saint-Germain-en-Laye and plays at the Parc des Princes in Paris.

 Paris Saint-Germain was created in 1970 as the merger between the football section of Stade Saint-Germain, a club founded in 1904, and Paris FC, a virtual club without a stadium or a team created eighteen months earlier with the aim to restore a professional team to the capital, after the fall of Racing Club de France and Stade Français.
 In 1972, the club was split in two: Paris FC keeping the workforce and the professional status, as well as the occupation of the Parc des Princes, while Paris Saint-Germain left with the amateur team in Division 3 and took then home in the Georges-Lefèvre stadium.
 Two years later, in 1974, Paris FC was relegated to the second division while PSG returned to the first division and Parc des Princes.